In this blog Chris Carey, shares some observations that might stop past events in your life dictating your future.

 No sooner have we had a negative and unhelpful thought, a ‘self-fulfilling prophecy of doom’, than our mouths open and something unhelpful pops out loud.
 Heck, now that negativity is in the public domain too where it has a chance to drag down those around us as well.

 In a course we run on applying positive psychology in the workplace, we explore how this plays out in the lives of individual delegates.
 The wry smiles on participants’ faces speak volumes.
-We go on to discover together discover how each of us can most effectively take a positive view.
-(We offer Taking a Positive View as an in-house workshop for companies and as a public workshop open to individuals).
+We go on to discover together how each of us can most effectively take a positive view.
+We offer Taking a Positive View as an in-house workshop for individuals, teams and organisations.

-Of course if something positive comes out of your mouth, again notice it – these things do have a habit of becoming true – and gather real-world evidence to prove yourself right.
-‘Bank’ that positivity, and nurture and grow your investment.
+Of course, if something positive occurs to you and even comes out of your mouth, again notice it – these things do have a habit of becoming true – and gather real-world evidence to prove yourself right.

 And if you can’t notice that you’re saying these things, positive or otherwise, those around you will certainly spot them, and they’ll either be encouraged and motivated by your positive mindset, or dragged down by your less positive beliefs.
 You might like to seek feedback from people whose opinions you trust and who are well placed to take a balanced view.

 And what if you hear those around you making sweeping negative remarks?

 Well, you’ve got a choice.
 You could join them and descend with them into a downward spiral of upset.
 Or you could politely challenge their thinking and help them get to a more positive interpretation, or at least a more balanced view.